Manishearth/manishearth.github.io/source/drafts/fraud.md

 Beyond improving heuristics, following security best practices like using hardware 2FA[^fido] (rather than SMS or an authenticator app) can protect you against many tools in the scammer toolbox.

 The next few years are going to be really interesting in a lot of different ways.
-I'm *expecting* that institutions and systems will themselves eventually adapt to many of these things and come up with better protections[^android].
+I'm *expecting* that institutions and systems will themselves eventually adapt to many of these things[^redteam] and come up with better protections[^android].
 That's going to take time, though, and potentially be a bit of an arms race.
 In the meantime I expect scams to skyrocket.
 All of the capabilities described in this post exist and could be put together in many creative ways.
 Think about what that means for yourself, your friends, and your family, and see what you can do to help them.

 The future of the con is already here.
 It's just not evenly distributed yet.

-_Thanks to [Inanna Malick](https://recursion.wtf), Alice Fares, ...... for reviewing drafts of this blog post._
+_Thanks to [Inanna Malick](https://recursion.wtf), Alice Fares, [jyn](https://jyn.dev/), [Jane Lusby](github.com/yaahc), ... for reviewing drafts of this blog post._

 _While researching parts of this post, I stumbled upon [a post with a similar thesis from a year ago][zellyn], which even uses the same Mickens quote.
 It's a good read as well._